Story of the Vulture Conqueror

-Story of the Vulture Conqueror is a two-part Hong Kong film adapted from Louis Cha's novel The Legend of the Condor Heroes.
+Story of the Vulture Conqueror is a two-part Hong Kong wuxia film adapted from the novel The Legend of the Condor Heroes by Jin Yong.
 The first part was released in 1958 while the second part was released in the following year.
 The film was directed by Wu Pang and starred Cho Tat-wah and Yung Siu-yee in the leading roles.

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.